jmonlong/sveval/README.md

 eval.o = svevalOl('calls.vcf', 'truth.vcf')
 eval.o$eval # data.frame with results using all variants
 plot_prcurve(eval.o$curve)
+eval.o$INS$fp # a GRanges object with false-positives insertions
 ```

 Outputs a list with a data.frame with TP, FP, TN, precision, recall and F1 for all variants and for each SV type, and a another data.frame with the results using increasing quality thresholds to make a precision-recall curve.